3mdeb/news-and-ideas/blog/content/post/2020-04-03-trenchboot-nlnet-lz-validation.md

 ---

-**UPDATE:** Since this blog post has been released, we have added more features and validated more requirements in project.
+**UPDATE:** At time of releasing this blog post, we were missing TPM1.2 verification and kernel measurements requirements.
+It is done now.
 As a result, we have added/updated following sections:

 - **Landing Zone update** section with procedure how to update Landing Zone only;
 - **Landing Zone** section with explanation of extending PCRs by Landing Zone and kernel, so it should be easily distinguished;